US House chaplain resignation reversed

 - Inside the White House Bible Study group

-The top Republican, who is also Catholic, had previously said lawmakers had complained about the reverend's lack of interaction.
+The top Republican, who is also Catholic, had previously said lawmakers had complained about the priest's lack of interaction.

 "I have never been disciplined, nor reprimanded, nor have I ever heard a complaint about my ministry during my time as House Chaplain," Father Conroy wrote in his two-page retraction letter addressed to Mr Ryan.